adyrose/roseworx/README.md

 //RoseWorx tables
 by default, the first span in every .rwx-table-data becomes a header.
 If .vertical is specified on .rwx-table, all spans in the first .rwx-table-data will be used a aheader.
 If .dualheadings is present on .rwx-table then both will be used. tables work by default without js. if you import rwxTables from 'roseworx' and new rwxTables()- tables with the [rwx-table] attribute become more advanced and have sticky headers on scroll and a mist gradient in mobile to identify to users that it can be scrolled.
 Note putting this attribute limits the height of the tables to $table-height-limit and the width of the cells to $table-cell-width-limit in breakpoint md and below or the table would never be scrolllable therefore you would never see the sticky headers.
-Warning .slanted modifier does not work well with LONG table headers
+Warning .slanted modifier does not work well with LONG table headers. add rwx-table-no-mist attribute to [rwx-table] for no misting.
+Add [rwx-table-no-stick] to [rwx-table] for no sticky headers.